 “Explain your recommendations, what you’re doing and how you’re doing it,” she said.
 She also recommended that students identify potential “barriers”—such as an overbearing spouse or a hearing difficulty—that may interfere with patients’ communication.

-Also, communicating through technology is no excuse to use vague language or lazily fire off emoticons in place of real conversation.
+Also, communicating through technology is no excuse to use vague language in place of real conversation.
 She says physicians who wish to really connect with patients should do just the opposite: “Set appropriate expectations and communicate them.
 Be clear; be direct,” she said.

 With telehealth, learn how to bring warmth to your virtual care visits.